trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Hebbian Learning - What fires together wires together.
 Brains work like that, even though the details are more complicated and still far from fully understood.

 Backprop and stochastic gradient descent are used instead of Hebbian Learning in artificial neural networks.
-But in the end, a simple rule for how to update m and n of the artificial neurons makes them able to learn a lot of really complicated computations when presented with the right set of stimuli (training data)
+But in the end, a simple rule for how to update m and n of the artificial neurons makes them able to learn a lot of  complicated computations when presented with the right set of stimuli (training data)

 Networks can be recurrent, i.e. results of past computations can form input of the network.
 Thereby ongoing computations can be influenced by past computations.
 That makes the size of the networks much smaller.